abubow/ProgrammingConcepts/Python/Basic_Concepts/README.md

 #### Compiler
 A compiler is a program that translates a program written in one programming language into a program written in another programming language.
 In Python, the compiler is the python virtual machine.
 #### Virtual Machine
 A virtual machine is a program that runs other programs.
 In Python, the virtual machine is the python interpreter.
+The PVM runs bytecode provided to it by the compiler.
+It then executes the bytecode by converting it into machine code and executing the machine code.
 #### Interpreter vs Compiler
 The python interpreter is a program that executes other programs.
 The python compiler is a program that translates a program written in one programming language into a program written in another programming language.
 #### Module